18 Top-Rated Attractions & Things to Do on the Oregon Coast

-South of Cape Perpetua and north of Florence, Heceta Head Lighthouse has played a prominent role for coastal visitors and seaward ships for more than a century.
+Heceta Head Lighthouse is south of Cape Perpetua and north of Florence and has played a prominent role for coastal visitors and seaward ships for more than a century.
 This illuminated landmark stands on the west side of the 1,000-foot Heceta Head, and its rotating beacon of light still guides ships today.

 The aesthetically pleasing lighthouse and the surrounding coastal environment tends to draw some attention from land, too.
 Trails run north and south from the lighthouse, affording distant views of the shoreline and ocean horizon.

 The Heceta Head Lighthouse day-use area is accessible by vehicles and a short walk from the parking area.
 The property includes the historic lighthouse keeper's home, which is now a renovated bed-and-breakfast known for a signature seven-course breakfast.

 Old Town Florence sits next to the Suislaw River on the Central Oregon Coast.
 This historic part of an already vibrant ocean town offers many ways to spend the day and enjoy the atmosphere.
 And with several seafood restaurants, it's an excellent place to visit for foodies and those with an appetite.